-To give your pet the moisture and protein content that are so necessary for good health, try canned, homemade, and raw food.
+To give your pet the moisture and protein content that are so necessary for good health, try canned, homemade, or raw food.

-Even though canned food is processed, it’s cooked only once, and briefly, at lower heat, rather than twice at high heat for dry food (once when the animal products are rendered, and again during extrusion).
+Even though canned food is processed, it’s cooked only once (briefly at lower heat), rather than twice at high heat for dry food (once when the animal products are rendered, and again during extrusion).
 Canned food also tends to have a much higher protein content than dry food.

 Homemade food is ideal, if you are following a balanced recipe.
 [Warning: most "cookbooks" and recipes on the internet are NOT balanced, and can cause serious harm over time.]
 When you make your pet’s food, you are 100% in control of the quality of the ingredients, and you can add additional supplements depending on your pet’s individual needs, rather than getting a “one size fits all” commercial pet food.